Back Button

 Overview

-After more than a year of work, Luggy was released on iOS and Android on June 13, 2019.
-That same day, I also released a short film explaining the process of creating Luggy - with a touch of humor.
-The short film is called "Dropout" and is available on YouTube.
+After a few months of work, Luggy was released on iOS and Android on June 13, 2019.
+On launch day, I also published a short film on YouTube called Dropout, where I shared the creation journey with a touch of humor.

 Technical